Kuwait's Wataniya Airways to resume operations on Tuesday: KUNA

-DUBAI Wataniya Airways is to resume flights on Tuesday for the first time since ceasing operations in 2011, according to state news agency KUNA.
+DUBAI (Reuters) - Wataniya Airways is to resume flights on Tuesday for the first time since ceasing operations in 2011, according to state news agency KUNA.

 Wataniya halted operations after three years in business due to its financial situation and political instability in the Middle East.